-• In waterlogged, a climate scholar confronts the haunting reality of his research as surreal environmental catastrophes unfold around him, blurring the line between his personal despair and the global human experience.
-The story dives into the psychological toll of inaction, asking whether hope can be found amid the rising tides of collective negligence.
+In waterlogged, a climate scholar confronts the haunting reality of his research as surreal environmental catastrophes unfold around him, blurring the line between his personal despair and the global human experience.
+The story explores the psychological toll of inaction, asking whether hope can be found amid the rising tides of collective negligence.

 waterlogged started taking shape during those strange, early days of the COVID-19 quarantine.
-I’d just moved into my own apartment for the first time, and I was itching for a creative outlet—something that would let me pour my worries about the planet’s future into a meaningful project.
+I’d just moved into my own apartment for the first time, and I was on the hunt for a new creative outlet— and for something to channel my worries about the planet’s future into a meaningful project.
 And so began the adventure of bringing waterlogged to life.

 DIRECTOR/WRITER/ANIMATOR